manuel-uberti/manuel-uberti.github.io/_posts/2019-08-04-clojure-heart.md

 Probably co-opted by the aforementioned brain, my mind wandered in similar doubts when it came to the lightning talks, but in five minutes [Connie](https://twitter.com/waffles193) silenced both my brain and my mind.
-I think I’ve hold my breath and stood still throughout her entire session, struck in my seat by the genius of an eleven-year old’s crafts.
+I think I’ve held my breath and stood still throughout her entire session, struck in my seat by the genius of an eleven-year old’s crafts.
 More than anything else, she was the heart at the Heart of Clojure.